gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Apart from surveying some available alternatives for implementing cross-language information retrieval, the aim of this project was to allow the comparison of different approaches to the cross-language support:

 - Latent Semantic Analysis (based on user provided cross-language training data)
-- Traditional indexing (with Lucene) and automated query translation (using one of several systems: Apertium, Google Translate API and Moses), further improved by:
+- Traditional per-language indexing (with Lucene) and automated query translation (using one of several systems: Apertium, Google Translate API and Moses), further improved by:
 	- User mediated query refinement
-	- Translation post-processing: query expansion, by adding synonyms found in ontologies (after tagging with Stanfords PoS tagger) was tested.
-In the end only MultiWordNet support for English was included.
-For Spanish MultiWordNet could be also used, and GermaNet for the German language (this requires an agreement with the author's).
+	- Translation post-processing: Query expansion, by adding synonyms found in ontologies (after tagging with Stanfords PoS tagger) was tested.
+In the end only support for using MultiWordNet over its English resources was included.
+For Spanish, MultiWordNet could be also used, and GermaNet (http://www.sfs.uni-tuebingen.de/GermaNet/) for the German language (this requires an agreement with the author's).
 	- Additional improvements at the point when results from different indexes are merged (i.e. boosting scores of hits in under-represented languages).
 	- Other pre-processing improvements.